 1. Conduct the tutoring session for one hour instead of two, and then attend the second hour of the exam review.
 Very Ineffective Ineffective Effective Very Effective 2.
-Notify the pre-med students the exam review. at today's tutoring session has s been cancelled because you have an Very Ineffective Ineffective Effective Very Effective 3.
-Ask your professor if they can postpone the exam review, so o that you can attend.
+Notify the pre-med students exam review. that today's tutoring session h as been cancelled because you have an Very Ineffective Ineffective Effective Very Effective 3.
+Ask your professor if they ca an postpone the exam review, so that you can attend.
 Very Ineffective Ineffective Effective Very Effective 4.
-Conduct the tutoring session a session. and ask a trusted classmate if they will share notes from t he review Very Ineffective Ineffective Effective Very Effective 5.
-Ask the pre-med students to c the exam review. onduct the tutoring session on their own because you ne ed to attend Very Ineffective Ineffective Effective Very Effective 6.
+Conduct the tutoring session and ask a trusted classmate if they will share notes from the review session.
+Very Ineffective Ineffective Effective Very Effective 5.
+Ask the pre-med students to the exam review. conduct the tutoring session o on their own because you n eed to attend Very Ineffective Ineffective Effective Very Effective 6.
 Contact the pre-med students to identify an alternate time to conduct the tutoring session.
+Very Ineffective Ineffective Effective Very Effective